-While on school premises, students are expected to treat the faculty, staff and fellow students with respect.
+While on school premises, on field trips and school related activities, students are expected to treat the faculty, staff and fellow students with respect.
 The college expects student's behavior, while off school premises, to reflect favorably upon their association with the college.
 Vulgar language is not acceptable; neither is loud or rude language.
 Students using such language will be subject to disciplinary action.
 Students are expected to respect all staff, instructors and fellow students.
 Rude, loud or threatening language is grounds for disciplinary action.